lit/lit-element/README.md

   await a rendered element before fulfilling this promise.
 To do this, first await `super.updateComplete` then any subsequent state.

-  * `invalidate()`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
-This should only be called when an element should update based on some state not stored in properties, since setting properties automatically calls `invalidate`.

-  * `invalidateProperty(name, oldValue)` (protected): Triggers an invalidation for a specific property.
-This is useful when manually implementing a property setter.
-  Call `invalidateProperty` instead of `invalidate` to ensure that any configured property options are honored.
+  * `requestUpdate(name?, oldValue?)`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
+This should only be called when an element should update based on some state not triggered by setting a property or when manually implementing a property setter.
+In this case, pass the property `name` and `oldValue` to ensure that any configured property options are honored.
+Returns the `updateComplete` promise which is resolved when the update completes.

   * `createRenderRoot()` (protected): Implement to customize where the element's template is rendered by returning an element into which to